Revelation and Light

 This is the other side of spiritual advancement.
 To know God AND to be known by God.
 The more spiritual you become in Christ, the more aware of sin you will become.
 The point is, to grow spiritually will open us up to God’s scrutiny.
 This is a point not usually recognised by many Christians.
 The more revelations, dreams, prophesies and spiritual revelation you receive, the more you will personally come under the microscope of the Lord’s gaze.
 It will be unsettling to say the least.
 When God’s light shines, everything is seen in its true colour.
 “And there is no creature hidden from His sight, but all things are open and laid bare to the eyes of Him to whom we have to give an account.”
 (Hebrews 4:13)

 Spiritual advancement (or revival, if you like to call it that), whether it be individual or corporate, only seems to come when God’s light focuses upon us.
 Therefore we need to see (1) our own state, and (2) God’s abundant grace to meet the state we’re in.

 While most of us would think it would be a good thing to “see” just where we’re at, it’s quite amazing that we also have the ability NOT to recognise the pride and self-centredness within.

-They said to him, “Let us sit in your glory, one at your right and one at your left.”
+Two of the disciples said to him, “Let us sit in your glory, one at your right and one at your left.”
 But Jesus told them, “You don’t realize what you’re asking.
 Can you drink from the cup that I’m going to drink from or be baptized with the baptism with which I’m going to be baptized?”
 They told him, “We can.”
 Jesus said to them, “You will drink from the cup that I’m going to drink and be baptized with the baptism with which I’m going to be baptized.
 (Mark 10:37-39)